 But this zesty sauce also tastes amazing on spaghetti, ravioli, ziti, lasagna… you name it!
-Try it in your favorite eggplant or chicken parmesan recipe, or with the meatballs in my Homemade Spaghetti and Meatballs recipe!
+Try it in your favorite chicken or eggplant parmesan, or with the meatballs in my Homemade Spaghetti and Meatballs!

 If your family loves pasta dishes, using this homemade Pomodoro Sauce instead of jarred sauces is a game-changer.
 Once you taste the difference that a simple homemade sauce can make, you may never go back!

 [su_button url=”https://amzn.to/2tEoeIn” target=”blank” background=”#17b1bb” size=”5″ center=”yes” desc=”Buy Now!” rel=”nofollow”]My Favorite Food Processor![/su_button]

 I created a fun little group on facebook and I’d love for you to join in!
 It’s a place where you can ask questions and see what’s new with Sugar & Soul!
 If you’d like to check it out, you can request to join HERE.

 Be sure to follow me on Instagram and tag #sugarandsoulco so I can see all the wonderful recipes YOU make from this site!
 You can also Subscribe to my Newsletter so you never miss a delicious recipe again!

 - Add olive oil to a large deep skillet and cook over medium heat until hot.
 Add the onion and crushed red pepper to the oil and cook until tender and translucent, about 5 minutes.
 Add in the minced garlic and cook for 1 more minute.